stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 ## [1] 61
 ```

-The first step in tidying any data is to look at the data and figure out what is present and then evaluate what transformations needs to occur to make the data useful.
+The first step in tidying any data is to look at the data, figure out what is present, and then evaluate what transformations need to occur to make the data useful.

-At first glance we see a dataframe structure of 4264 observations with 61 separate variables.
-These variables include 2 numeric, 12 factors, and 47 integer variables.
-Many of the factors include NULL strings.
+At first glance, we see a dataframe structure of 4264 observations with 61 separate variables.
+These variables include 2 numeric, 12 factor, and 47 integer variables.
+Many of the factor variables include NULL strings.
 Some of the integer and numeric variables include NAs.
 Both will affect analysis so it is important to understand how many of each are present in the data.

 ```r